plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 of Volto's built-in `Form`, but adjusted to provide an equivalent of the classic `DataGridField`.

 ## What would we like to change about the columns?

-Let's go for title, text align and another field that would allow us to tweak how the values are rendered.
+Let's go for title, text align, and another field that would allow us to tweak how the values are rendered.

 We'll continue without i18n integration, for now, to keep things simple.
 Within `src/DataTable/schema.js` add:

 ```jsx